 In 1884 Edward married Eva Mary Viers from Fontanelle, Iowa.
 Eva was born in Washington, Iowa, in 1863.
 The two began a life-long partnership.

-The Warrens built their new store and opera house in 1896, in company with John J. Hetherington.
-Mr Hetherington was born in Pennsylvania in 1842.
-At the age of 38, John was a banker in Greenfield.
+The Warrens built their new store and opera house in 1896, in company with John J. Hetherington, a Greenfield banker, on the site of the original Adair County Courthouse, which had been destroyed by fire.

-From the moment Ed and Eva Warren opened the doors of their new building in December 1896, the Opera House took its place as the “grand lady” of the Greenfield town square.
-With its expansive windows, oxidized copper accents, and distinctive turret, the three-story brick structure served as a landmark for culture and commerce.

 For decades the Opera House drew theatrical troupes, musical performers, and local acts.
 But as times changed, so did entertainment tastes.
-The last documented “professional” act was presented in 1930.
-After that, the theater hosted only occasional community events, such as graduations, dances, and basketball games.
-Though the ground floor continued to house retail businesses into the 1990s, by the late 1940s the theater space fell into complete disuse.
+Silent movies were the rage for a time, with a live pianist playing form the piano pit.
+The last documented act of the era was presented in 1930.
+After that, the theater hosted only occasional community events such as graduations, dances and basketball games.
+By the late 1940s the theater space fell into complete disuse.